jundl77/html-scala/README.md

 # html-scala

-A simple and light-weight server that transpiles Scala code to HTML.
+A simple, light-weight server that transpiles Scala code to HTML.

 This project arose from the need to build React components using Scala.